 Misinformation.
-A company selling near-infrared spectrometers (Pyreos, at the Scottish Microelectronics Centre in Edinburgh), was proud to provide this "Non-invasive Diabetes Monitoring Overview: Infrared spectroscopy is a well-established and documented method of monitoring blood glucose levels.
+A company selling near-infrared spectrometers (Pyreos, at the now at the Heriot Watt Research Park in Heriot Watt Research Park, Edinburgh), was proud to provide this "Non-invasive Diabetes Monitoring Overview: Infrared spectroscopy is a well-established and documented method of monitoring blood glucose levels.
 Medical publications document its use with blood, saliva and urine.
 By reducing the size, cost and weight of infrared spectrometers, Pyreos has enabled their use as personal medical diagnostic products including their use as non-invasive diabetes monitoring devices" Readers who have completed this book (or had any connection to a company trying to make this measurement) might disagree, but Pyreos also has another technology interest: "Our sensor products also enable medical bidets, which can provide instant electronic urine test results, giving detailed, daily pictures of blood glucose levels."

-1 Interstitial fluid is often thought of as being a uniform fluid slightly different from plasma, but in fact, it is a collection of immobile fluids, of sometimes very different composition, that surround the cells throughout the body.
+&lt;sup>1 Interstitial fluid is often thought of as being a uniform fluid slightly different from plasma, but in fact, it is a collection of immobile fluids, of sometimes very different composition, that surround the cells throughout the body.